Alexs2256/Turtleback-Zoo-Database/README.md

 Inside this directory, create:

 schema.sql: Contains CREATE TABLE statements for all your tables (e.g., ANIMAL, BUILDING, ANIMALSHOW, EMPLOYEE, SPECIES, ENCLOSURE, HOURLYRATE, REVENUETYPES, REVENUE_EVENTS, CONCESSION, ZOOADMISSIONS, CARES_FOR).
-You might need to adjust Oracle-specific syntax (e.g., VARCHAR2 to VARCHAR, date functions).
+You might need to adjust Oracle-specific syntax (e.g., VARCHAR2 to VARCHAR, date functions, TO_DATE).

 data.sql (Optional): Contains INSERT statements for any initial data you want to populate your tables with.

 Implement Schema Initialization: In your Java code (e.g., in ZooMenu or a dedicated DatabaseInitializer class), add logic to run these schema.sql and data.sql scripts when the application starts for the first time (e.g., check if a table exists, if not, run the schema script).
+This makes the project truly plug-and-play.

 Option 2: Oracle Database Express Edition (XE) - Local Installation This option requires installing Oracle XE on your machine.
 Ensure you have sufficient disk space.